 If they caused us to become crippled every time they came along, we wouldn’t have survived this far.

 So I encourage you to ask and find out if your environmental sensitivity is just a byproduct of a hypervigilant brain.

 A brain that cannot deal with the stress it’s under, a brain that has been put on high alert because it thinks it’s dying and a brain under a huge amount of oxidative and inflammatory stress.

 It’s very possible.

-Studies have actually shown that by only reducing food triggers, migraine sufferers reduced their sensitivity to environmental stimuli like l
+Studies have actually shown that by only reducing food triggers, migraine sufferers reduced their sensitivity to environmental stimuli like light.

 This changes the way we see migraines and headaches and their triggers.